Lambda Calculus

 $$(\lambda x.e)e’ \Leftrightarrow e[e’/x]$$

-Just subsitute $x$ with $e’$ in $e$ like normal mathematic functions.
+Just subsitute $x$ with $e’$ in $e$ like normal mathematic functions.$\alpha$-conversion:

 $$\lambda x.e \Leftrightarrow \lambda y.e[y/x] \quad y \notin